-It was published on the California DMV website this Friday that an Apple Inc (AAPL.O) self-driving car was rear-ended when it was trying to merge onto an expressway near the company’s Silicon Valley headquarters in August.
+This Friday, the California DMV website published that an Apple Inc (AAPL.O) self-driving car was rear-ended when it was trying to merge onto an expressway near the company’s Silicon Valley headquarters in August.
 This is the first time an Apple self-driving car has met with an accident.

 The accident details say that the vehicle in question was in autonomous mode at the time, and sustained moderate damage in the crash.
 It does not fault Apple for the collision.
 The report states,” On August 24th at 2:58 p.m., an Apple vehicle in autonomous mode was rear-ended while preparing to merge onto Lawrence Expressway South from Kifer Road.
 The Apple self-driving car test was traveling less than 1 mph waiting for a safe gap to complete the merge when a 2016 Nissan Leaf contacted the Apple test vehicle at approximately 15 mph.
 Both vehicles sustained damage and no injuries were reported by either party.”